 To avoid driving with a noisy AC unit, you should:

-- Recharge your car’s air conditioning system every one to five years or before significant seasonal changes.
+- Recharge your car’s AC system every two years or before significant seasonal changes.

 - Replace glazed belts, clogged filters, and worn pulleys as soon as you notice signs of malfunction.